Principal explains how she keeps students safe in school amid school shootings - NewsBreak

 Principal explains how she keeps students safe in school amid school shootings

-BRUSHFORK, W.Va.
-(WVNS) — After the recent mass shooting in Uvalde, Texas, 59News wanted to see how schools in our area approach the subject.
+BRUSHFORK, WV (WVNS)–After the recent mass shooting in Uvalde, Texas, 59News wanted to see how schools in our area approach the subject.

-Dr. Shellie Simpson, Principal at Brushfork Elementary said they follow updated federal, state, and county safety guidelines to protect students from a potentially dangerous situations.Experts warn of 100 Deadliest Days of Summer
+Dr. Shellie Simpson, Principal at Brushfork Elementary said they follow updated federal, state, and county safety guidelines to protect students from a potentially dangerous situation.

 On top of that Dr. Simpson said students and faculty learn and practice drills regularly.